 Ukulele is one of the easiest instruments out there for anyone to just pick up and play, regardless of size, age, musical knowledge, or budget.

 The ukulele can be a great intro to other stringed instruments, like guitar or bass, and the skills you learn through playing ukulele will transfer to those future instruments.
 But if you already know for an absolute fact that you plan to transition to guitar, we actually recommend just starting with a small guitar rather than ukulele, because the chords on ukulele are different, and when you add those extra guitar strings later, you’ll have a few things to learn all over again.

 Ukuleles come in different sizes: soprano (smallest), concert (standard size), tenor (larger), and baritone (largest).
-The baritone ukulele is actually tuned different from the others, in that it’s tuned like a guitar, but just missing the two bottom strings.
-The smaller the ukulele, the higher pitched it will sound, so those wanting a richer sound than the standard might lean towards a tenor ukulele.
-The soprano ukulele is cute but super small, so we don’t actually recommend it for most players.
-Even players with tiny hands can generally handle a concert-sized ukulele, and that’s going to produce the sound most commonly associated with a uke.
+The baritone ukulele is actually tuned differently from the others, in that it’s tuned like a guitar, but just missing the two bottom strings.
+The smaller the ukulele, the higher-pitched it will sound, so those wanting a richer sound than the standard might lean towards a tenor ukulele.
+The soprano ukulele is cute, but super small, so we don’t actually recommend it.
+Even tiny hands can handle a concert-sized ukulele, and that’s going to produce the sound most commonly associated with a uke.